jonkani/alexa-sdk-lesson/README.md

 ## I Can Alexa and So Can You
-Have you, ever spent an afternoon shouting at a computer and wishing it would just do the thing you said?
+Have you ever spent an afternoon shouting at a computer and wishing it would just do the thing you said?
 Have you giggled to yourself after making a voice synthisizer repeat "doo doo" for minutes straight?
 Have you wished that there was an intersection of the two preceding things packaged in a handy JavaScript SDK?

 Well, dear reader, I have good news about your increasingly specific wishes.
 Amazon has a Node SDK for their Alexa Skills Kit, and it significantly reduces the learning curve for getting your hands dirty with Alexa Skills.
 To go over the basics, we're going to put together a simple dice-rolling skill.